-Faculty or staff posting non-approved or inappropriate material on a school-affiliated website are subject to discipline, including possible suspension or revocation of access to SWBOCES' computer network, in accordance with law and applicable collective bargaining agreements.
+Faculty or staff posting non-approved or inappropriate material on a school-affiliated Website are subject to the imposition of discipline, including possible suspension or revocation of access to the SWBOCES' computer network, in accordance with law and applicable collective bargaining agreements.
 In the case that a violation may constitute a criminal offense, it will be reported to the appropriate authorities.

-Students posting non-approved or inappropriate material on a school-affiliated website are subject to discipline, including possible suspension or revocation of access to the SWBOCES' computer network, in accordance with applicable due process procedures and SWBOCES' Code of Conduct.
+Students posting non-approved or inappropriate material on a school-affiliated Website are subject to the imposition of discipline, including possible suspension or revocation of access to the SWBOCES' computer network, in accordance with applicable due process procedures and the Southern Westchester BOCES Code of Conduct.
 In the case that a violation may constitute a criminal offense, it will be reported to the appropriate authorities.